 Assessment Integration

-Our own experience with team-based assessments is documented in Self-Assessment in Training and Exercise.
+We documented our own experience with team-based assessments in Self-Assessment in Training and Exercise.

 Suggestions for Scoring